The Air Balloon, Birdlip: Closure

 The pub was under threat of demolition as it sat alongside a short section of single-carriageway road which is otherwise a high-quality route between the M4 and M5 motorways.
 Although the junction has been said to be a notorious accident blackspot, from 1999 to 2014 there were an estimated 340 casualties along the whole section of road, which National Highways said was below average for the type of road.

 In March 2019, Highways England proposed improvements that would include demolition of the pub, stating that the local geography and steep hills made it otherwise impossible to build a high-quality road meeting modern safety standards.
 The road could not be routed elsewhere as it would cut through Barrow Wake, which is a Site of Special Scientific Interest.
 Highways England stated that it would consult landowners and assess the social impact of the pub's demolition in a further design stage.
 As of June 2021, the pub was open, but was expected to be demolished.
 The landlord subsequently announced in December 2022 that the pub would close on New Year's Eve, and then it would be demolished.

 Actor John Challis' widow said the couple used to visit the pub regularly, and she was sad to see it close.
 A spokesperson for Highways England expressed surprise at the pub's closure, saying it could have stayed open longer.
 There were additional concerns that a now-closed prominent landmark could become a magnet for vandalism.
 The premises were demolished in December 2023 as part of the construction work.
-On 21 July 2024, four people were killed after a car crash on the A436 between the Air Balloon and Seven Springs.